Last updated on March 16, 2026.

 2. Anesthesia

-4. Emergency Department
+3. Emergency Department

-5. Night/Day call
+4. Night/Day call

-6. Operating room facility
+5. Operating room facility

 Clinical experience includes medical and dental emergencies, simple and surgical exodontia, endodontic therapy including rotary endodontics, periodontal therapy including surgical experience, removable and fixed prosthodontics, and dental implant placement and restoration.
-Except the pediatric dental clinic the patients range in age from teenagers to geriatric populations, healthy to those with complex medical histories including patients needing cardiac surgery, organ transplant, and special needs patients.
+The dental clinic patients range in age from teenagers to geriatric populations, healthy to those with complex medical histories including patients needing cardiac surgery, organ transplant, and special needs patients.
 Residents gain experience treating special needs patients in an operating room setting with most residents participating in more than a dozen cases during the program.
 Our residents receive instruction from a team of five general dentists but also have the opportunity to work with specialists in endodontics, periodontics, and prosthodontics on a need basis.
 Residents receive chairside assistance for the preponderance of their patient appointments.
 The department has two dental hygienists managing the recall system.
 Patient care representatives schedule appointments for the residents.
 A combination of in-house and private sector dental labs are utilized by the program for prosthodontic cases.

 An average week for a resident includes 34-38 hours of clinical experience with 2-6 hours of didactic instruction.
 Didactics include: